velartrill/velartrill.github.io/orig/out-of-the-dark.md

 Images of Niltar's years of accumulated scar tissue flash through Cassil's mind. *Please, please let her be okay.* "No, I didn't."

 "Good to hear.
-Did you feel detaining personnel acted outside of standard protocols in any way that was unnecessarily cruel?"
+Did you feel detaining personnel violated protocols for treatment of detainees in any way or were unnecessarily cruel?"

 "They made me stand in a cold shower after they fucking stripped me."